Year-End Strategies to Help Reduce Your Taxes

 Take advantage of unused RRSP contribution room.

-March 1, 2022 is your last chance to contribute to your RRSP/spousal RRSP in order to deduct the amount on your 2021 tax return.
+• Make any final contributions to your RRSP/spousal RRSP on or before March 3, 2025 in order to deduct the amount on your 2024 tax return.

 All of these strategies may not apply to you, so it’s a good idea to speak with a qualified tax advisor and a financial planner to decide what is right for you.